danwerner21/vic2020/README.md

 1| Keycap set (See Max Keyboard Template to order custom keycaps) 1| 1x20 Female to Female dupont connector ribbon cable to connect keyboard to mainboard

+### Case

+The case for the Vic-2020 was created using openSCAD and was printed on the AnyCubic Chiron large format printer.
+The OpenSCAD source files and the STL files are included in the archive.

 ### Questions?